Chicago | 2002

-The complex, on Mill Street just east of Old Town, gives has now been beautifully restored as the Distillery District, the largest and best preserved collection of Victorian Industrial Architecture in North America, now housing designer stores, bars and restaurants.
+The complex, on Mill Street just east of Old Town, has been beautifully restored as the Distillery District, now the largest and best preserved collection of Victorian Industrial Architecture in North America, currently housing designer stores, bars and restaurants.

 Roxie’s decent husband, the much put-upon Amos (John C Reilly), visits the office of slick lawyer Billy Flynn (Richard Gere) to plead for his help.
 Flynn’s elegant office is the Oak Room of Casa Loma, 1 Austin Terrace at Spadina Road, overlooking northern Toronto.
 This Gothic folly has proved a real boon to the city’s film industry, featuring as a Gothic backdrop in countless productions, most famously as Professor Xavier’s Academy in Bryan Singer’s first X-Men movie (where the Oak Room becomes Xavier's (Patrick Stewart) office), as well as appearing as itself in Edgar Wright's Scott Pilgrim Vs The World, as the film set where Scott (Michael Cera) takes on Lucas Lee (Chris Evans).